(MUSIC VIDEO) THE CONTINUATION OF ANCIENT AND MODERN GREEK MUSIC

 2002 Forgotton Diamonds: Mimis Plessas and Yannis Kotsiras - Ξημερώνει Κυριακή (Ximeroni Kyriaki).
 More on this program.
 More awe inspiring examples: Πρωτη Φορα (Proti Fora) (2010). Τα Μαυρα Ματια Σου (Ta Mavra Matia Sou) (2010).
 All compositions by Plessas.

 And it explains why Greek music seldom gets boring.
 There is always a certain amount of suspense in a song, which leaves one with a lingering feeling that something has eluded you.
+It ends with a question rather than an answer.

 Couple that to lyrics, often outright poetry in itself, with an unfathomable level of abstraction (example), and you simply know you were just initiated into some ancient cosmic mystery.

 Instruments can be adapted to fit the chromatic and micro notes.
 But a singer does not have that luxury.
 It puts my respect for Greek singers in the shock and awe category, as they have to hit every fraction of a note on the head without the help of any tool whatsoever.
+It is the first time yet I hear a singer apparently hit an entire accord instead of a single note.
+I'm sure Aristoxenos might be able to explain it.

 The much lauded composer Mikis Theodorakis according to Farya's classification clearly falls in the diatonic tradition.
 The absence of microtones or the chromatic mode are conspicuous.
 Nor is there any attempt to simulate it.